Sarohia94/Project-1-skinfirst/README.md

 * I want to find out what skinfirst is all about and what I can learn about skin wellness.
 * I want to be able to navigate the site easily to find information.
 * I want to be able to take away useful information that I can apply in my day to day life.
+* I want to be able connect with skinfirst via social media links.

 #### Returning Visitor Goals